paulmooreparks/Maize/README.md

     %1001`0000  $90   TEST      regAddr reg    Set flags by ANDing value at address in source register with destination register
     %1101`0000  $D0   TEST      immAddr reg    Set flags by ANDing value at immediate address with destination register

-    %0001`0001  $11   INC       reg            Increment register by 1.
+    %0001`0001  $11   INC       regVal         Increment register by 1.

-    %0001`0010  $12   DEC       reg            Decrement register by 1.
+    %0001`0010  $12   DEC       regVal         Decrement register by 1.

-    %0001`0011  $13   NOT       reg            Bitwise negate value in register, store result in register.
+    %0001`0011  $13   NOT       regVal         Bitwise negate value in register, store result in register.

-    %0001`0100  $14   OUT       reg imm        Output value in source register to destination port
+    %0001`0100  $14   OUT       regVal imm     Output value in source register to destination port
-    %0101`0100  $54   OUT       imm imm        Output immediate value to destination port
+    %0101`0100  $54   OUT       immVal imm     Output immediate value to destination port
     %1001`0100  $94   OUT       regAddr imm    Output value at address in source register to destination port
     %1101`0100  $D4   OUT       immAddr imm    Output value at immediate address to destination port

-    %0001`0101  $15   LNGJMP    reg            Jump to segment and address in source register and continue execution (privileged)
+    %0001`0101  $15   LNGJMP    regVal         Jump to segment and address in source register and continue execution (privileged)
-    %0101`0101  $55   LNGJMP    imm            Jump to immediate segment and address and continue execution (privileged)
+    %0101`0101  $55   LNGJMP    immVal         Jump to immediate segment and address and continue execution (privileged)
     %1001`0101  $95   LNGJMP    regAddr        Jump to segment and address pointed to by source register and continue execution (privileged)
     %1101`0101  $D5   LNGJMP    immAddr        Jump to segment and address pointed to by immediate value and continue execution (privileged)

-    %0001`0110  $16   JMP       reg            Jump to address in source register and continue execution
+    %0001`0110  $16   JMP       regVal         Jump to address in source register and continue execution
-    %0101`0110  $56   JMP       imm            Jump to immediate address and continue execution
+    %0101`0110  $56   JMP       immVal         Jump to immediate address and continue execution
     %1001`0110  $96   JMP       regAddr        Jump to address pointed to by source register and continue execution
     %1101`0110  $D6   JMP       immAddr        Jump to address pointed to by immediate value and continue execution

-    %0001`0111  $17   JZ        reg            If Zero flag is set, jump to address in source register and continue execution
+    %0001`0111  $17   JZ        regVal         If Zero flag is set, jump to address in source register and continue execution
-    %0101`0111  $57   JZ        imm            If Zero flag is set, jump to immediate address and continue execution
+    %0101`0111  $57   JZ        immVal         If Zero flag is set, jump to immediate address and continue execution
     %1001`0111  $97   JZ        regAddr        If Zero flag is set, jump to address pointed to by source register and continue execution
     %1101`0111  $D7   JZ        immAddr        If Zero flag is set, jump to address pointed to by immediate value and continue execution

-    %0001`1000  $18   JNZ       reg            If Zero flag is not set, jump to address in source register and continue execution
+    %0001`1000  $18   JNZ       regVal         If Zero flag is not set, jump to address in source register and continue execution
-    %0101`1000  $58   JNZ       imm            If Zero flag is not set, jump to immediate address and continue execution
+    %0101`1000  $58   JNZ       immVal         If Zero flag is not set, jump to immediate address and continue execution
     %1001`1000  $98   JNZ       regAddr        If Zero flag is not set, jump to address pointed to by source register and continue execution
     %1101`1000  $D8   JNZ       immAddr        If Zero flag is not set, jump to address pointed to by immediate value and continue execution

-    %0001`1001  $19   JLT       reg            If Negative flag is not equal to Overflow flag, jump to address in source register and continue execution
+    %0001`1001  $19   JLT       regVal         If Negative flag is not equal to Overflow flag, jump to address in source register and continue execution
-    %0101`1001  $59   JLT       imm            If Negative flag is not equal to Overflow flag, jump to immediate address and continue execution
+    %0101`1001  $59   JLT       immVal         If Negative flag is not equal to Overflow flag, jump to immediate address and continue execution
     %1001`1001  $99   JLT       regAddr        If Negative flag is not equal to Overflow flag, jump to address pointed to by source register and continue execution
     %1101`1001  $D9   JLT       immAddr        If Negative flag is not equal to Overflow flag, jump to address pointed to by immediate value and continue execution